EverestWorks/EverTerm/README.md

 Use py2exe as:
 'python setup.py py2exe' in the src directory

-Linux bnaries released this friday, im finalizing changes
+Linux bnaries released this sunday, im finalizing changes, sit tight guys